Moana63/Algogo/README.md

 options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Path to a fasta-like file to re-order -o OUTPUT, --output OUTPUT
+                        (str) Path to a fasta-like file to re-order -o OUTPUT, --output OUTPUT
-                        Path to a txt file, output of the program --func [{minimisers_lexico,kmers_lexico,kmers_frequency,minimiser_presence_absence}]
+                        (str) Path to a txt file, output of the program --func [{minimisers_lexico,kmers_lexico,kmers_frequency,minimiser_presence_absence}]
-                        Gives a method to sort reads.
+                        (str) Gives a method to sort reads.
 Default is 'minimiser_presence_absence'.
   --seed_size SEED_SIZE
-                        Defines a size for words we order by.
+                        (int) Defines a size for words we order by.
+Default is 4.
   --len_window LEN_WINDOW
-                        Defines a size for windows we go by.
+                        (int) Defines a size for windows we go by.
+Default is 3.
   --seed_number SEED_NUMBER
-                        Defines a number of words we order by.
+                        (int) Defines a number of words we order by.
+Default is 33.
 ```

 The `--func` argument allows you to pick a method to reorder the FASTA-like file.

 If a optional parameter is given but not used by the implementation of the given selected function, the parameter will be ignored.

+Optional parameters are set by default as best as we experimented on 100 bp-lengthed reads, thus further exploration would be required on differently-sized reads.

 ### --func minimiser_presence_absence (default)

 This method uses the presence or absence of minimizers, given a read-specific threshold, to reorder the file.
+Accepts `seed_size` and `len_window` as optional parameters.
+Default values are resp.
+4 and 33.

 ### --func minimisers_lexico

 This method uses the lexicographical order of most common minimizers to reorder the file.
+Accepts `seed_size`, `seed_number` and `len_window` as optional parameters.
+Default values are resp.
+4, 3 and 33.

 ### --func kmers_frequency

 This method uses the frequency of kmers, given a read-specific threshold, to reorder the file.
+Accepts `seed_size` as optional parameter.
+Default value is 4.

 ### --func kmers_lexico

 This method uses the lexicographical order of most common kmers to reorder the file.
+Accepts `seed_size` and `seed_number` as optional parameters.
+Default values are resp.
+4 and 3.